2024

 overview

 The FINN Lab, a neuroscience research lab, is studying how differences in image perception can explain broader phenomena like mental health and politics.
+To collect data for this research, they partnered with my team at the DALI Lab to create a mobile “edutainment” app for the Hood Museum of Art, where visitors can complete Mad-Libs-style artwork activities.

 my contributions